deeksha-varma/portfolio_project_1/README.md

 #### Wireframes

-The structure of the initial site will include five pages:
+The structure of the initial site will include four pages:

 1. **Home Page** with navigation features in a header and footer, a hero section containing the hero title/caption with a button allowing the user to explore the menu.